Loading figure…

 “Sponsored Green New Deal: 10-year national mobilization.
 (Feb 2019)”

-Why: Sponsoring the Civilian Climate Corps for Jobs and Justice Act directly supports the transition to a renewable energy system and aligns with the goals of the Green New Deal.
+Why: Sponsoring the Civilian Climate Corps for Jobs and Justice Act directly supports aggressive federal action to cut emissions and transition to renewable energy, aligning closely with the stated position.

 View source →Apr 19, 2021 · Congress.gov